 Inspecting filter media in a baghouse should be mandatory.
-In most applications with felted bags, the formation of a dust cake is a desirable sign of optimal filtering efficiency during operation.
+In most applications with felted bags, forming a dust cake is a desirable sign of optimal filtering efficiency during operation.
 The clean air side of the dust collector should be checked for evidence of leaks resulting from tears or holes in filter bags.
-If a dust cake is hard and does not dislodge easily, it could be the result of moisture in the baghouse from poor quality compressed air or indicative of an upstream problem such as high moisture content in the process gas.
+If a dust cake is hard and does not dislodge easily, it could result from moisture in the baghouse from poor quality compressed air or indicative of an upstream problem such as high moisture content in the process gas.

 Bag/Filter Change Outs

 Filters should be changed at intervals suggested by the manufacturer.
 Periodic bag changeouts provide maximum performance and minimum downtime of the system.
-It is always best to source replacement filters or bags from the original equipment supplier or a trusted aftermarket provider, to ensure that the quality of materials and construction is consistent with the original filters, and are built to the same dimensions and tolerance.
-Oftentimes, replacing filter media with third party filters may void the equipment warranty.
+It is always best to source replacement filters or bags from the original equipment supplier or a trusted aftermarket provider to ensure that the quality of materials and construction is consistent with the original filters and is built to the same dimensions and tolerance.
+Oftentimes, replacing filter media with third-party filters may void the equipment warranty.

 Visible Emissions Check

 Check for emissions from the exhaust stack.
-Visible signs of discharge are a sign that a seal is broken, or a bag is worn or torn.
-Emissions can result in health concerns, property damage or result in fines imposed by the local EPA.
+Visible signs of discharge are that a seal is broken or a bag is worn or torn.
+Emissions can result in health concerns, property damage, or fines imposed by the local EPA.
 Emission leaks must be found and repaired immediately.

 Inspecting Diaphragm Valves